zcvele/OfficeDocs-SkypeForBusiness/Teams/manage-shared-voicemail.md

 ### Microsoft Teams

 In Microsoft Teams, Shared Voicemails are located under the **Calls** section of the Microsoft 365 group's associated Teams channel, while personal voicemails appear in your personal **Calls** tab.
-Note that you can only view Shared Voicemails that have been forwarded by a Call Queue connected to the Microsoft 365 Group channel, and the Call Queue's Microsoft 365 group must match the Shared Voicemail's Microsoft 365 group.
+You can only view Shared Voicemails that are forwarded by a Call Queue connected to the Microsoft 365 Group channel, and the Call Queue's Microsoft 365 group must match the Shared Voicemail's Microsoft 365 group.

 ## Related articles